-We asked the Rocket Dollar team what their favorite books are and we got a myriad of answers from cautionary startup tales to applying risk assessment principles in everyday life.
+We asked the Rocket Dollar team what their favorite books are and we got a myriad of answers from startup tales to applying risk assessment principles in everyday life.
 Check out their recommendations below:

 Black Swan: Second Edition: The Impact of the Highly Improbable by Nassim Nicholas Taleb